rtmark

 invest in Bitcoin long-term

 Instead, you will be purchasing the underlying asset and keeping hold of the coins for several years.
 This is no different from investing in a blue-chip stock and keeping it in your portfolio until you are ready to cash the shares out.
-If this is something you are interested in, you’ll want to use a safe and cost-effective broker like eToro.
+If this is something you are interested in, you’ll want to use a safe and cost-effective broker like Coinbase.

 Crucially, you can buy cryptocurrencies like Bitcoin and Ethereum without paying any fees or commissions.
 In addition, the coins will be stored with the broker until you sell them.